ZombiU: ZombiU critical reception

 Sterling called the plot "typical", writing that it was a basic backstory to complement the game's survival theme.
 Miller agreed, saying that ZombiU did not require a strong narrative.
 Stanton found the game's narrative not particularly engaging, but the environmental storytelling was "skillfully done".
 Turi found its concept interesting, but was disappointed with the lack of a central character and the game's excessive backtracking.
 Cooper called the story "light", but too complicated by the end; he was dissatisfied with the lack of interesting characters.
 Gies appreciated the game world's development, praising Ubisoft for creating a believable setting; however, he and Schilling were disappointed by the story's supernatural elements.

 Sterling wrote that there was too little enemy variety, which made the game's combat repetitive.
 He also criticized its map design, saying that in his 11-hour experience with the game, he could not find his way to objectives for at least two hours.
 Turi called the game's map confusing, agreeing with Sterling that players would easily get lost.
 He criticized the game's melee weapon as unsatisfying to use, comparing it unfavorably to Dead Island and Left 4 Dead 2.
 According to Turi, the melee-combat shortcomings were highlighted by the game's shortage of ammunition.
 Maxwell McGee of GameSpot and Miller shared similar concerns, calling the melee combat repetitive.
 According to McGee, the game's simplistic mission design and puzzle offer little variety.
 Stanton wrote that although the game's combat was simple, it developed into "something special" since players needed to choose their weapons wisely.
 Cooper found several flaws in the systems, such as characters not acknowledging the death of a previous player character and forcing players to replay some game segments.
 Klepek found the gunplay to be mediocre, but thematically correct.

 Sterling found the use of the Wii U GamePad "hit-and-miss", stating that the scanning and radar functions are enjoyable.
 He noted that he was annoyed by the lock-picking and barricading minigames, which required players to press the touchscreen rapidly.
 According to Sterling, the latter two functions were pointless filler.
 Stanton praised the scanning system for immersing players in the game.
 Turi found the two-screen experience a noble effort, but was dissatisfied with its controls.
 According to McGee, the GamePad adds little to the game and some of its functions are better handled with a controller.
 Klepek called most of GamePad features well-implemented with the exception of the gyroscope controls.
-Mitchell wrote that the GamePad enhanced the overall gameplay, but disliked the screen-taping minigame in certain GamePad features.
+Mitchell wrote that the GamePad enhanced the overall gameplay, but disliked the screen-tapping minigame in certain GamePad features.